JCSheeron/PLCCalibration/README.md

   page(s) at the top of the text output file.
 Similarly, added a place for mfg and QA sign/data at the bottom of the text output file.

+* TODO: (target in pdfOutput branch): Change cal data from a text file to a pdf file so data is harder to change.
+Merge this with the exiting pdf created by matplot lib, so there is one pdf output file with all info.

+* TODO: (target in pdfOutput branch): Change command line arguments: Get rid of -i and -o "options", and make them positional.

+* TODO: (target in pdfOutput branch): Have a command line option (-d or --degree) that specified the degree of the polynomial used to curve fit the data.
+Default should be 1 for a 1 degree (linear) polynomial.

+* TODO: (target in pdfOutput branch): Have some indication of error, or linearity of curve fit.